ClinVar Miner

 Genome-Nilou Lab RCV002270503 SCV002553435 uncertain significance Aortic valve disease 1 2022-03-15 criteria provided, single submitter clinical testing

-Ambry Genetics RCV002329051 SCV002626843 uncertain significance Familial thoracic aortic aneurysm and aortic dissection 2022-08-02 criteria provided, single submitter clinical testing The p.P1386L variant (also known as c.4157C>T), located in coding exon 25 of the NOTCH1 gene, results from a C to T substitution at nucleotide position 4157.
-The proline at codon 1386 is replaced by leucine, an amino acid with similar properties.
-This amino acid position is highly conserved in available vertebrate species.
-In addition, this alteration is predicted to be tolerated by in silico analysis.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+Ambry Genetics RCV002329051 SCV002626843 uncertain significance Familial thoracic aortic aneurysm and aortic dissection 2024-09-09 criteria provided, single submitter clinical testing The c.4157C>T (p.P1386L) alteration is located in exon 25 (coding exon 25) of the NOTCH1 gene.
+This alteration results from a C to T substitution at nucleotide position 4157, causing the proline (P) at amino acid position 1386 to be replaced by a leucine (L).
+Based on insufficient or conflicting evidence, the clinical significance of this alteration remains unclear.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.